systemd/systemd/docs/ENVIRONMENT.md

   kernel command line option `net.naming-scheme=`, except if the value is prefixed with `:` in which case the kernel command line option takes precedence, if it is specified as well.

+* `$SYSTEMD_DEVICE_VERIFY_SYSFS` — if set to "0", disables verification that
+  devices sysfs path are actually backed by sysfs.
+Relaxing this verification is useful for testing purposes.

 `nss-systemd`: